510(k) submission preparation with laptop and paperwork.

 You need to identify and follow the specific regulations and standards that apply to your product.
 Relying on an unrelated example can lead you to miss critical requirements, resulting in a request for additional information (AI) from the FDA and delaying your path to market.

-Keeping Up with FDA Guideline Changes
+How to Stay Current with FDA Guideline Changes

 FDA regulations are not static.
 The agency continuously updates its requirements and processes to adapt to new technologies and safety data.
 A PDF example from even a couple of years ago could be dangerously out of date.
 The most significant recent change is the transition to electronic submissions.
 As of October 1, 2023, all 510(k)s must be sent electronically through the eSTAR portal.